nspin/malice/README.md

 ```

 All of these relationship make more sense when seen in action.
-A well-commented demo of flipping images over HTTP and HTTPS (without any external HTTP protocol logic, except for some types) can be found at [demo/flip-images/FlipImages.hs](demo/flip-images/FlipImages.hs).
+A well-commented demonstration of flipping images over HTTP and HTTPS (without any external HTTP protocol logic) can be found at [demo/flip-images/FlipImages.hs](demo/flip-images/FlipImages.hs).
 The **Demo** section below describes how to run the example.

 Furthermore, for a nice example for just `MonadVertex`, see `Mal.Middle.Socks5`.

 ## Protocol Support

-The only protocol-specific attack included right now is a basic SSL-sniff-style that requires your TLS client to trust Malice's certs (`scripts/new-root` will generate these for you).
+The only protocol-specific attack included right now is a basic SSL-sniff-style key swap that requires your TLS client to trust Malice's certs (which `scripts/new-root` can generate for you).
 Thanks to Vincent Hanquez's wonderful library [tls](https://hackage.haskell.org/package/tls), this required only 150 lines of code (found in `Mal.Protocol.TLS`).

 Other protocols will be added as needed.
 SSH will probably be next.

-## Getting into the Middle

-Malice also provides some ways of actually getting in-between Alice and Bob.
+## Routing Traffic through Malice

-Currently, it contains a SOCK5 server and a tranparent TCP proxy that uses netfilter.
+Currently, Malice contains a SOCK5 server and a tranparent TCP proxy that uses netfilter.

 ## Demo